Donaldson Company CEO Tod Carpenter Makes Big Impact With Little Fuss

 My experience with the Minnesota Executive Program (MEP).

-Why is serving on the Carlson School Board of Overseers important to you?
+Why is serving on the Carlson School Board of Advisors important to you?

 The University of Minnesota is very important to our future.
 As a 104-year-old local company, Donaldson has counted on and continues to count on the U to build our bench of future Donaldson leaders and to partner with us for scientific research on filtration.
 Currently, about 16 percent, or nearly 200 people, of our headquarters’ population has graduated from the U, with about two-thirds having bachelor’s degrees and the balance having a variety of degrees, including MBAs and PhDs.